-Membership in the RCEN is open to non-profit, non-governmental environmental organisations.
+Membership in the RCEN is open to non-profit, non-governmental environmental organizations.
 But it's the passion and dedication of people who work or volunteer for these groups that has helped the Network to achieve its goals since 1977.

 Meet Our Members